Stroll Ontario’s scenic boardwalk trails

 Hardy Lake is located off Highway 169, just east of the town of Torrance and west of Gravenhurst on a portion of Lake Muskoka.
 Although relatively small, the park is ecologically and geologically significant as it is home to Atlantic coastal plant species, remnants from glacial activity, as well as an inland section of displaced Georgian Bay shoreline.

-One of several hiking trails, the 8-kilometre Hardy Lake Loop Trail circles Hardy Lake through forests and across wetlands and features stretches of boardwalk so beautiful you’ll want to stop and photograph.
+One of several hiking trails, the eight-kilometre Hardy Lake Loop Trail circles Hardy Lake through forests and across wetlands and features stretches of boardwalk so beautiful you’ll want to stop and photograph.

 Location: Highway 169, Torrance